swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts/index.md

 In this chapter, you will learn how to:

-1. Adapt the content of the Jupyter Notebook into Python scripts
+1. Set up a standardized Python environment using [Poetry](https://python-poetry.org/)
-4. Set up a standardized Python environment using [Poetry](https://python-poetry.org/)
+2. Adapt the content of the Jupyter Notebook into Python scripts
-5. Launch the experiment locally
+3. Launch the experiment locally

 Let's get started!